Present

 Decision on a new mandate for the Commission's work

-With the adoption of an amendment to the memorandum of understanding on April 7, 2010, the Czech-Liechtenstein Historical Commission was renewed for the next period 2016-2018.
+With the adoption of an amendment to the memorandum of understanding on April 7, 2010, the Czech-Liechtenstein Commission of Historians was extended for the next period 2016-2018.

 2014